vanjacatak4/sauna-code-challenge/README.md

   - high-level tests (i.e. acceptance tests) which test that the program gives correct output for a given input, according to examples specified below
   - unit tests which test small bits of logic separated from the rest of the program, e.g. advancing the current location based on the current direction

+### About testing

+At Software Sauna automated tests are a first-class citizen.
+This is why we encourage you to try writing some tests, even if you're not accustomed to doing so.
+An easy win is to start with the example maps provided.

 ## Specifications

 ### Valid maps